AFellowSpeedrunner/themacarchive.com/index.md

 All files are virus checked and hosted on [DepositFiles](https://dfiles.eu/) by me!

-Due to DepositFiles having a STUPID STUPID limitation I recommend using IDM "Internet Download Manager" to get faster speeds.
+Due to DepositFiles having a STUPID STUPID limitation I will be now moving files to archive.org either known as The Internet Archive!
+I also learned that DepositFiles delete files after 1 year so I will be moving them over.
+I will bring the site download links offline.
+Meanwhile, you can look at the Archived OS X pages in links that to The Wayback Machine.

 ### The backstory